shiquda/treex/README.md

 [简体中文](/docs/README_zh-cn.md)

-Treex is a powerful command-line tool for displaying directory structures in various formats.
-It provides multiple output formats and flexible filtering options to help you visualize your project structure.
+Treex is a powerful command-line tool for displaying directory structures in different formats.
+It offers **multiple output formats** and **flexible filtering options**, making it easy to visualize and explore your project layout.

 ## ✨ Features

 - 🎨 Multiple output formats:
-  - 🌲 Tree format (default)
+  - 🌲 `tree`: Tree format (default)
-  - 📑 Indent format
+  - 📑 `indent`: Indented list format
-  - 📝 Markdown format
+  - 📝 `md`: Markdown format
-  - 📊 Mermaid format
+  - 📊 `mermaid`: Mermaid format
 - 🔍 Flexible filtering options:
-  - 🕵️ Hide hidden files and directories
+  - 🕵️ `-H`: Hide hidden files and directories
-  - 📁 Show directories only
+  - 📁 `-D`: Show directories only
-  - 🚫 Exclude specific directories or file types
+  - 🚫 `-e <rules>`: Exclude specific directories or file extensions
-  - 📝 Automatically use .gitignore rules
+  - 📝 `-I`: Automatically apply .gitignore rules
 - 🛠️ Customizable output:
-  - 📏 Control directory depth
+  - 📏 `-m <depth>`: Control directory depth
-  - 💾 Save output to file
+  - 💾 `-o <path>`: Save output to a file
-  - 🎯 Customize output format
+  - 🎯 `-f <format>`: Select output format
-  - ⭐ Icon support for files
+  - ⭐ `-C`: Show icons for files (via emoji)

 ## 📦 Installation

-Download the pre-build binary from the [releases](https://github.com/shiquda/treex/releases), and add it to your PATH.
+Download the pre-built binary from the [releases](https://github.com/shiquda/treex/releases) page and add it to your PATH.

-Or, if you want to build it yourself with go:
+Or, if you want to build it yourself with Go:

 ```bash
 go install github.com/shiquda/treex@latest